 The users’ answers were then reflected to the user as is shown in Figure 2.
 This page ended with an expression of the researchers’ thanks and a reminder for the participant to contact other potential participants for their submission.

 Most of these early responses submitted did not include any input in the three closing text boxes.
-The reason for this is not certain, but as so many of the participants had sent the researchers personal eMails and two even made phone calls, they may have thought the text box responses were less compelling.
+The reason for this is not certain, but many of the participants had sent the researchers personal eMails and two even made phone calls.
 As the snowball effect takes hold, more responses in the text boxes may occur.
-In order to facilitate this seemingly preferred method of response, adding more contact data to user response confirmation page is being considered.
+In order to facilitate the more direct method of response, more contact data was added to the user response confirmation page.

 The PHP data management program stored the raw data, with the exception of the suggestions additions and examples from the closing three text boxes.
 It was determined that there was no need for an elaborate relational data base.
 The content from the three text boxes, were requests for Other Characteristics, Examples of critical thinking or the lack thereof, and Suggestions, were eMailed directly to the authors.
-This was a main goal: hearing what a broader group thought rather than just relying on the two veterans on the team.
+This reflected a main goal: hearing what a broader group thought rather than just relying on the team.
 The effort did not seek to show any proof of a particular thesis or any characterization of an entire defense community.
 The demographics and Likert data were kept in a comma separated values (CSV) flat file as is shown in Figure 3 below.